iksnae/actual-intelligence/book/en/chapter-01/03-how-modern-ai-tools-work.md

 # How Modern AI Tools Work (Simplified for Non-Technical Readers)

 To effectively direct AI tools, you don't need to understand all the technical details—just as you don't need to know exactly how a car engine functions to drive effectively.
 However, having a basic conceptual understanding will help you set realistic expectations and use these tools more skillfully.

 Let's explore how AI tools like ChatGPT work, using simple analogies that highlight both their capabilities and limitations.

-"When I first heard about AI, I imagined something from science fiction movies—like a computer that thinks and feels," says James, a retiree who now uses ChatGPT daily to help with his genealogy hobby.
-"But once I started using it, I realized it's more like having a very well-read research assistant who's incredibly fast but needs careful direction."
+*"When I first heard about AI, I imagined something from science fiction movies—like a computer that thinks and feels,"* says James, a retiree who now uses ChatGPT daily to help with his genealogy hobby. "*But once I started using it, I realized it's more like having a very well-read research assistant who's incredibly fast but needs careful direction."*

 ![](images/senior-genealogy.jpg)